mattlewis92/angular-calendar/README.md

 export class MyModule {}
 ```

-Then use the `mwl-calendar-month-view`, `mwl-calendar-week-view` and `mwl-calendar-day-view` components in your app.
+Then you can use the `mwl-calendar-month-view`, `mwl-calendar-week-view` and `mwl-calendar-day-view` components in your app.
 For a full e2e example see the [demo source](https://github.com/mattlewis92/angular2-calendar/blob/master/demo/demo.component.ts).

 To see all available API options see the auto generated [documentation](https://mattlewis92.github.io/angular2-calendar/docs/).
 Full e2e examples will follow [in the future](https://github.com/mattlewis92/angular2-calendar/issues/32)